HoGil2/TextGame_Java/README.md

 # text_game_java
 It's my summer vacation project.
 I want to make "text game" using JAVA.
-And practice to using Git&GitHub
+Also practice to using Git&GitHub